ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Compliance.md

 5. In the **Add a group** window, enter the following information:

-6. In the **Add a group** window, adding a group is a four step process, as depicted in the flow diagram on the left-hand side of the window.
+6. In the **Add a group** window, adding a group is a four-step process, as depicted in the flow diagram on the left-hand side of the window.
 As you progress through the steps, enter the following information to create a new group:

 	- Type: **Mail-enabled security**